• Skip to primary navigation

 November 9, 2020 by Todd Bensman

 In a move that drew almost no media notice, the FBI's Miami field office suddenly put up a new "Seeking Information" bulletin naming Ali Hage Zaki Jalil, a 52-year-old Arab parachutist and apparent arms trafficker, reportedly of Lebanese nationality.
 "Despite the passage of time, investigators believe that Ali Hage Zaki Jalil may have information related to this investigation."
-See also: Why … [Read more...] about FBI Renews Activity on Forgotten ’94 Panama Plane Bombing
+See … [Read more...] about FBI Renews Activity on Forgotten ’94 Panama Plane Bombing

 Why Iran’s Cash Crunch Hasn’t Disabled Hezbollah